quinnqtorres/-Data-Acquisition-with-MRI-/README.md

 Optimizing data acquisition for deep learning in MRI.

 The python code is part of the project published in the Manhattan Scientist that is also in this repository.

+Using Github as a repository to showcase projects.